fmassonn/sipn-south.github.io/call-contributions.md

 <u>File name</u>: `<group-name>_<forecast-id>_2025mm-2025MM_total-area-long-forecast.txt` where `<group-name>` is the name of the participating group, `<forecast-id>` is a 3-digit identifier (001, 002, ...), `mm` and `MM` are the first and last months of the forecasts, respectively.

 <u>Remarks</u>: Same rules for ensemble forecast indexing as in diagnostic 1.

+### Post-season forecast verification products

+The forecasts will be assessed against two observational references:
+- The Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea-Ice Concentrations, Version 2 ([Data Set ID: NSIDC-0081](http://nsidc.org/data/nsidc-0081)).
+- The OSI SAF SSMIS Sea-Ice Concentration Maps on 10 km Polar Stereographic Grid ([Data Set ID: OSI-401-d](https://osi-saf.eumetsat.int/products/osi-401-d)).
+-
+Both data sets are publicly available.
+Sea ice areas will be computed directly from the sea ice concentration fields.

+### Submission process

+The submission of a forecast by a group is done in two steps.

+1. First, the contributing group gathers the diagnostics (see “Diagnostics Requested” above) in an online archive of its choice.
+The archive must be accessible with a simple URL, so that the information can be retrieved simply.
+A Google Drive, a Dropbox archive, WeTransfer or a public FTP are all fine.
+2. Then, the groups fill *[*this online form**](https://forms.gle/dq6eii8omJGA7uYj9) where they provide meta-data such as forecasting method, contact information but also the link where their data can be retrieved from.
+In case this information has not changed compared your submission last year, do not hesitate to indicate “see last year” in the fields.
+Groups are invited to send an [e-mail to François Massonnet](mailto:francois.massonnet@uclouvain.be) upon completion of the submission process to ensure that the data and meta-data have been well received.

+The deadline for submitting the online form (containing the link pointing towards the data) is the <p style="color: red;"> Monday 8th of December, 2025 </p>.

+### Timeline

+- First processing of forecasts: 10-15th of December 2025.
+- Post season report: 15 March 2025

+### Open access statement
+All forecast and verification data will be made publicly available, as for the previous exercises.
+[The SIPN South Github repository ](https://github.com/fmassonn/sipn-south-public)hosts all data collected up to now from the project.

 ### Interested in following SIPN South?